-The infrastructure needed to support development is outlined in Appendix 1.
-This is a detailed table with all of the growth-related infrastructure required to support our growth areas.
-The table below is a summary of that information, which is not a complete list of all enabling infrastructure and it does not include all projects needed to achieve the SmartGrowth Strategy objectives and transformational shifts.
+The critical infrastructure needed to support development is outlined below.
+This is not a complete list of all enabling infrastructure and it does not include all projects needed to achieve the SmartGrowth Strategy objectives and transformational shifts.
 There will also be other methods such as travel demand management and land use change that are required to achieve the desired outcomes and to support growth.